extkljajicm/netscan/README.md

 - Set restrictive permissions: `chmod 600 .env`
 - Rotate credentials regularly
 - Use strong, unique tokens for each environment

+**For Production:**
+- Generate unique, strong tokens for InfluxDB
+- Use different organizations per environment
+- Change SNMP community strings from defaults
+- Consider using a secret management system

 ### Configuration Structure